timt/sbt-dist-zip/README.md

 Add the following lines to your projects.sbt

     //autoplugin
-    addSbtPlugin("io.shaka" % "sbt-dist-zip" % "1")
+    addSbtPlugin("io.shaka" % "sbt-dist-zip" % "8")

 Usage

-    sbt dist
+    sbt distZip

 This will create the file target/[projectName].zip containing the main project artifact and and files in src/main/dist

 Code license
 ------------